peterbednar/conll-utils/README.md

 #### Preparing pipeline for sentence pre-processing

-At first, we will create a _pipeline_ for pre-processing of sentences which will:
+At first, we will create a _pipeline_ for pre-processing of sentences, which will:
 1. Filter only syntactic words (i.e. skip the empty and multiword tokens).
 2. Extract only Universal dependency relations without the language-specific extensions.
-3. Generate a concatenated UPOS and FEATS field.
+3. Generate a concatenated UPOS & FEATS field.
-4. Transform FORM letters to lowercase.
+4. Transform FORM values to lowercase.
 5. Replace numbers expressions in FORM field with the constant value.

 ```python